Matching on Generalized Propensity Scores with Continuous Exposures: Discussion

-The proposed approach relies on four main assumptions: 1) consistency, 2) overlap, 3) local weak unconfoundedness, and 4) smoothness.
-The consistency assumption is a fundamental assumption in the classical potential outcome framework.
-Recent literature \citep{tchetgen2012causal} starts to relax it by allowing interference, yet future work needs to be done by combining this concept with (generalized) propensity score-based analyses.
+Still there are several areas of future development.
+The GPS matching approach relies on four main assumptions: 1) consistency, 2) overlap, 3) local weak unconfoundedness, and 4) smoothness.
+The consistency assumption is a fundamental assumption in the classical potential outcomes framework.
+Recent literature \citep{tchetgen2012causal} starts to relax it by allowing interference, yet future adaptations are needed to extend these relaxations to (generalized) propensity score-based analyses.
 The overlap assumption is another fundamental assumption for the validity of most causal inference methods.
-Under binary or categorical exposure cases, investigators widely use diagnostic plots to check overlap \citep{braun2017propensity,wu2019causal} and trimming techniques to ensure overlap \citep{crump2009dealing,harder2010propensity,yang2016propensity}.
-However, under continuous exposure cases, since the overlap is defined by a density function on a Lebesgue set, it is conceptually hard to check it directly via finite samples.
-One potential way is to categorize the continuous exposure and check/ensure overlap among categories using standard approaches developed in categorical exposure cases \citep{yang2016propensity,wu2019causal}, yet no current approach is able to directly verify the overlap on continuous scale.
+Under binary or categorical exposure settings, investigators widely use diagnostic plots to check overlap \citep{braun2017propensity,wu2019causal} and trimming techniques to ensure overlap \citep{crump2009dealing,harder2010propensity,yang2016propensity}.
+However, under continuous exposure settings, since the overlap is defined by a probability density function, it is conceptually hard to check it directly via finite samples.
+One potential way to check overlap in this setting is to categorize the continuous exposure and check/ensure overlap among categories using standard approaches developed in categorical exposure settings \citep{yang2016propensity,wu2019causal}, yet no current approach is able to directly verify the overlap on a continuous scale.
 Future work is needed to develop rigorous approaches to check/ensure overlap in continuous exposure settings.

-We introduced the local weak unconfoundedness assumption, which is less stringent than the common weak unconfoundedness assumption, though it is still unverifiable since data are always uninformative about the distribution of the counter-factual outcome.
-The limitation of weak unconfoundedness is that it only allows for the identification and estimation of the population average causal exposure-response function, but not for the identification of the average causal exposure-response function for specific subpopulations.
-However, it is valid when the interest is in estimating the causal effects across the whole population and not subpopulations.